-In addition, during 2014 the Company added seven claims totaling 1,941 hectares to the Genesis property through a combination of purchase, property exchange and staking in both Saskatchewan and Manitoba.
+In addition, during 2014 the Company added seven claims totaling 1,941 ha to the Genesis property through a combination of purchase, property exchange and staking in both Saskatchewan and Manitoba.
 These seven claims are all in the Johnston Lake/GAP priority area and are contiguous with existing Genesis property claims.
+With the addition of these claims, the Genesis property comprises a total of 200,677 hectares (495,883 acres).